Keksuccino/docs_fancymenu/docs/preload-layouts.md

 # Pre-Load Resources

-In some scenarios it is recommended to pre-load resources.
-This is mostly needed for high resolution images, audio files and web resources in general.

-Pre-loading resources can help to remove possible image flickering or audio files not starting fast enough.

-It is also recommended to pre-load animations (AFMA/FMA files) to make them play smoothly and not lag or show a black screen when first loaded.
+Pre-loading prepares selected resources before a menu needs them.
+Use it for resources that otherwise flicker, show a black first frame, or start late.

 # Add Resources to the Pre-Loader

-To add a resource to FancyMenu's resource pre-loader, just click on **Pre-Load Resources** in **Customization**.
+Open **Customization -> Pre-Load Resources**.

 <br>

 <img width="350" alt="Screenshot_1" src="https://github.com/Keksuccino/FancyMenu/assets/35544624/3265da80-1bbc-4634-bd94-ba2795d7e3f2">

-This will open a menu that lets you add local resources, web resources and resource pack resources to a list.
+The list accepts supported image, animation, audio, video, and text resources from local files, web URLs, or resource packs.
+It does not preload a live [Browser](./elements#browser) page.

+The pre-loader starts during game startup and Minecraft resource reloads.
+It waits for each entry to finish or fail before continuing, with a limit of two minutes per entry.

+Loaded resources remain cached until FancyMenu releases resources during a reload or client shutdown. **Customization -> Reload FancyMenu** releases the cache but does not run the pre-loader again.

-Resources in this list are loaded during startup and Minecraft resource reloads.
-This increases loading time and memory use, so only add resources that must appear immediately.
+Pre-loading increases loading time and RAM/VRAM use.
+Add only resources that must be ready immediately; remove large entries if the client runs out of memory.

 <br>